esentis/infinite_grouped_list/README.md

 );

-// Later, jump to a concrete title or resolve it dynamically with a predicate controller.jumpToGroup(
+// Later, jump to a concrete title or resolve it dynamically with a predicate
+// Option A: jump by the exact group title you already know controller.jumpToGroup(
+  title: 'Today',
+  alignment: 0.0, // pin the header to the top
+);

+// Option B: resolve dynamically via predicate (provide predicate *instead* of title) controller.jumpToGroup(
   predicate: (title, groupBy) => isSameDay(groupBy, DateTime.now()),
-  alignment: 0.0, // pin the header to the top
+  alignment: 0.0,
   loadUntilFound: true, // imperative mode only
 );
 ```